 7. David Livingstone had heard magical tales about the waterfall

-8. Every minute, over 5 million cubic metres of water pour over the falls
+8. Every minute, over 5 million cubic meters of water pour over the falls

-During the wet season, it cascades into a gorge over 100 metres deep.
+During the wet season, it cascades into a gorge over 100 meters deep.
 The opposing cliffs that comprise the gorge are made from basalt and rise to the same height.

 9. One of the Seven Natural Wonders of the World

 The Falls join the Great Barrier Reef, the Grand Canyon, the Aurora Borealis, the Paricutin volcano, the Harbour of Rio de Janeiro and Mount Everest.

 10. Victoria Falls sits on the very border of Zambia and Zimbabwe